Your cart

 What Are My Contact Lenses Made Of?

-Surprising Items that Contain Animal By-Products
+Surprising Items That Contain Animal By-Products

 With more and more people choosing to lead vegan lifestyles, it’s become apparent that it’s not only the foods we put into our bodies that contain unexpected animal by-products.
 Reading nutrition labels closely shows us that chocolate, beer and wine, sugar, non-dairy creamers, and even veggie burgers often contain hidden animal products.
 What many don’t know is that it’s also important to read and understand the ingredient labels of the products we use outside of our bodies, like lotion, nail polish, perfume, hair dye, shampoo, conditioner, and body wash.
 Animal by-products are almost impossible to escape.
 But EyeCandy’s contact lenses and the solutions they’re packed in are not only not tested on animals, they are also completely vegan!
 Update your look with new color contacts without sacrificing your lifestyle choices.